 A key work stream in the Towards Maturity Framework

-Organisations mature in establishing a technology enabled learning strategy consistently report improved productivity, engagement, efficiency, and agility.
+Organisations mature in establishing a technology-enabled learning strategy consistently report improved productivity, engagement, efficiency, and agility.
 Since 2003, thousands of benchmark participants have helped us describe the 6 work streams of effective practice in the Towards Maturity Model.

 Why is it important?

-If you are just getting started, follow these quick wins to help you improve the way that you demonstrate value in your organisation:
+If you are just getting started follow these quick wins for building capability in your L&D team and in your organisation:

 If you want to make further progress:

-Continue to monitor your progress on alignment by revisiting your Towards Maturity Benchmark responses via the Towards Maturity Benchmark Centre.
+Continue to monitor your progress on Building Capability by revisiting your Towards Maturity Benchmark responses via the Towards Maturity Benchmark Centre.